A Context-Contrastive Inference Approach To Partial Diacritization: Conclusion

 \section{Conclusion}

-In conclusion, our CCPD approach for partial diacritization using context-contrastive prediction not only contributes to the field of diacritization but also has far-reaching implications for optimizing the reading experience of Arabic text.
-Grounded in previous research on the influence of diacritization on reading---further supported by behavioral experiments conducted in this work---our approach paves the way for advancements that benefit readers of diverse backgrounds and abilities.
-Since our approach integrates seamlessly with existing Arabic diacritization systems, it can be used by used by models trained on domain-specific text as well.
-We also propose a battery of performance indicators to measure the competence of partial diacritization systems due to the lack of publicly available partial diacritization benchmarks.
-Finally, we introduce a new diacritization model, \modelname{TD2}---a Transformer adaptation of the \modelname{D2} model which offers a different performance profile as measured by our proposed indicators.
+In conclusion, our $\fDiacPartial$ approach for partial diacritization using context-contrastive prediction contributes to the field of diacritization in an area with far-reaching implications for enhancing the reading experience of Arabic text.
+Grounded in previous research on the influence of diacritization on reading and further supported by behavioral experiments conducted in this work---our approach paves the way for advancements that benefit readers of diverse backgrounds and abilities.
+Since our approach integrates seamlessly with existing Arabic diacritization systems, it can be used by models trained on domain-specific text as well.
+We also propose a battery of performance indicators to gauge the competence of partial diacritization systems using fully-diacritized test data to mitigate the lack of publicly available benchmarks.
+Finally, we introduce \modelname{TD2}---a Transformer adaptation of the \modelname{D2} model which offers a different performance profile as shown by our proposed indicators.
 As Arabic NLP continues to evolve, our approach serves as a promising direction for enhancing diacritization and its impact on text accessibility and comprehension.